spqb/adabmDCA/README.md

       ```{bash}
       make
       ```
 3. It will generate the executable file __adabmDCA__.
+In the main folder run also `chmod +x adabmDCA.sh` to use the main script file.
 See
       ```{bash}
-      ./adabmDCA -h
+      ./adabmDCA --help
       ```
       for a complete list of features.

+The main repository of the implementation can be found at [adabmDCAc](https://github.com/spqb/adabmDCAc.git).

 ## Introducton